-Value Added Services – In the telecom industry, competition comes not only from other mobile network operators but also from “new frenemies” like OTT (over-the-top) players.
+Value Added Services – AI-driven mobile data monitoring and offerings are now escalating the usage of many mobile VAS services.
+In the telecom industry, competition comes not only from other mobile network operators but also from “new frenemies” like OTT (over-the-top) players.
 Services like Netflix, Hulu, VoIP providers like Skype, What’s App and walled digital content gardens have excellent application stores for streaming services.
 With these services, subscribers can stream video/audio at almost zero cost.

 Telcos & Declining Revenues

 Telcos face flat growth due to market maturity, demand saturation, commoditisation of connectivity services and advanced mobile devices.
 To counter attack these business challenges, telecom companies in all markets must beyond VAS (value-added services).
 This will not only bring differentiation for them but will also attract new customers and boost margins & ARPU (average revenue per user).

 AI-based software helping to solve distribution channel challenges.
 With such software, after feeding data to them they can help to improve customer visibility, behaviour, patterns and controls.
 For financial transaction over the POS, it even helps to stop the fraudulent transaction in an automatic manner.
 Machine learning capabilities turning mobile operators massive issues like sales and service distributions.

 From a pure business perspective, a mobile value-added service is an extra service for which subscribers pay extra.
 Content-based services are on rising example educational content for school & university books at very low-cost and various tips for health, Information technology, Day-to-day life, Astrology, Managing Relations, Business, Financial Advise etc and many more.